zackarymeadows/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
+Using R to create a Linear Regression model in order to analyze variables that pertain to fuel economy.

 ## Linear Regression to Predict MPG
 When observing the summary statistics for a Linear Regression model based on MPG, we can surmise that the vehicle length and ground clearance have the most non-random amount of variance regarding fuel economy.